warlord0/MickHargraves/notes/guides/Blood Tithe (v2): Refined Novel Outline.md

 * Crane' twisted but genuine belief in her mission

+* When Mick encounters Crane at the asylum, include moments where Reid temporarily surfaces

+  - Include a moment where Reid breaks through long enough to provide a crucial clue about counter-binding

+  - The Cell itself should trigger these personality shifts, explaining why Crane both fears and is drawn to it

+  - Show Crane's methods for controlling Reid (perhaps medication, ritual objects, or sigils)

+  - Have Crane monologue about the "weakness" she had to overcome (referring to Reid's ethics)

 #### Chapter 21: Drawing the Connection (Hybrid)

 - Eliza at 15 months old barely vocalises, but shows a strange facination with drawing.